 Health workers are refusing influenza vaccination, despite ten years of efforts to increase vaccination rates.
 Only 30% of doctors, 11% of nurses, and 9% of clinical staff have been vaccinated against the flu.
 (Italy)Cross sectional retrospective study of prevalence of atopy among Italian military students with antibodies against hepatitis A virus.
 1997, Matricardi, BMJ

-Hepatitis B suppression is also reported during hepatitis A: , , .
+Cases of hepatitis B suppression during hepatitis A are also reported: , , .

 Colonization with pneumococcus among vaccinated and unvaccinated in Italy did not differ: the haemophilus influenza was much more common among the vaccinated.Epidemiology of measles, mumps and rubella in Italy.
 2002, Gabutti, Epidemiol Infect

 In the 70s to 90s Italy, the incidence of rubella in children decreased, but increased significantly in teenagers and adults.

 The incidence of mumps significantly decreased in children under 14 years of age, but remained almost the same among adults.
 It could be because the Rubini strain was used in Italy, which turned out to be very ineffective.
 This strain was replaced in 2001.

 The number of rubella cases among children increased in the 80s, and then decreased again.
 Among the teenagers and adults, the number of cases increased significantly in the 80s, and remained high in the following years.

 59% of children in the 2-4 years age group had measles and rubella antibodies, but only 32% had antibodies against all three infections.
 Among the 14-year-olds, only 46% had antibodies against all three diseases.
 Among those of the age 20 years and older, 6.1% had no measles antibodies, 11.7% had no mumps antibodies, and 8.8% of those 15 years old and over had no rubella antibodies.